The role of commercial research and clinical trials

 We are currently conducting a number of industry-sponsored trials and has a growing reputation for setting up, carrying out and completing trials to the highest standard.
 We work with a range of leading pharmaceutical companies to develop breakthrough drugs that will ultimately improve services and care.

-Alongside working with industry and academic partners, we believe that the people who use the NHS, and those who work in the NHS, should have the opportunity to take part in, and benefit from, research.
-To find out more about getting involved in research click here.
+Alongside working with industry and academic partners, we believe that the people who use NHS services and those who work in the NHS, should have the opportunity to take part in, and benefit from, research.
+If you would like to learn more about the type of research we do, attend events, or receive copies of our Research Magazine you might like to join our Research Network -it's our community of patients, staff and anyone interested in mental health research.
+To join our Research Network click here.

 Dementia Research Unit